How to get out of debt from Consumer Credit Counseling Services.

 The disadvantages to using consumer credit counseling include the fact that they require people enrolled in the program to give up the use of all their credit cards, including those reserved just for emergencies.
 Another con is that the debt workout program may show up on your credit report.

-Research the company and talk to many different companies to determine what they will do for you, and how much it will cost.
-If the company is run by an attorney, check with your state attorney’s office to see if licensed.
+Research the company and talk to many different organizations to determine what they will do for you, and how much it will cost.
+If the company is run by an attorney or lawyer, check with your state attorney’s office to see if licensed.

 The services offered will vary by provider.
 However many of these companies will negotiate directly with your creditors to try to settle or eliminate your unpaid bills and debts.